fieldpapers/fp-web/README.md

 * `ATLAS_COMPLETE_WEBHOOKS` - A comma separated string of URLs.
 Optional.
 When an atlas moves to the state 'complete', fp-web will `POST` the JSON representation of the atlas to each URL.
-* `ATLAS_INDEX_OVERVIEW_TILELAYER` - A [Leaflet TileLayer urlTemplate](http://leafletjs.com/reference.html#tilelayer).
+* `ATLAS_INDEX_HEADER_TILELAYER` - A [Leaflet TileLayer urlTemplate](http://leafletjs.com/reference.html#tilelayer).
+Optional.
-  The purpose of this to override the overview basemaps for the atlas index pages
+  Providing this url will override the header basemaps for the atlas index pages

 ### Running Tests